Samuel-Anjoh-Jr/ETS.NTECH-ASSESMENT2024-BATCH1/ntech/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I give thanks to ETSNTECH for investing in me.
+I give thanks to ETS.NTECH for investing in me.
 I am looking forth to building more projects

 ## 📝 License <a name="license"></a>